opendra-singh/mern-journey/README.md

 # mern-journey
-This repositary contains my MERN journey - each folder has its own readme that contains info about that particular folder
+This repositary contains my MERN journey

+**each folder has its own readme that contains info about that particular folder**

-    **day0.js contains the map uses**
+Note - day0.js contains the map uses

-Chalk library uses - ./chalk-library
-    1. created .mjs file
-    2. imported chalk library
-    3. use cases of chalk